skyvers/Aged-care/readme.md

 The second part of the tutorial will focus on Low code extension.
 In Low code extension, we can do some changes in XML files created by Skyve to extend the application functionality beyond point-and-click actions in Skyve foundry.

-In the next part of the tutorial, we will load our agedCare application created through Skyve foundry into an IDE- Integrated Development Environment (set of programming tools for writing an application).
+In the next part of the tutorial, we will load our Aged care application created through Skyve foundry into an IDE- Integrated Development Environment (set of programming tools for writing an application).
 To extend its functionality using Skyve's Low code XML language.

 In this part of the tutorial, we will edit and change the layout to the Patient, Assessment, and Facility documents.